dubisx/EMCT_final/README.md

 2.1.
 Load in the tokenized dataset.

 2.2.
+Initialize the tokenizer, load the parameters from *your/gdrive/dir/params.json*.

+2.3.
 Run the cell that handles creating batches of Input and Target sequences.

-2.3.
+2.4.
 Split the data to train/val/test subsets.

-2.4.
+2.5.
 Initiate the model.

-2.5.
+2.6.
 Train the model on the dataset.

 2.6.
 Save the trained model and its weights to specified path.

 ### 3. Generator.ipynb ###

-3.1.
-Initialize the tokenizer, choose and initialize the model, and load in the model weights from their google drive directories. (when changing an already initialized model, you must reload the notebook)
+3.1.1 Initialize the tokenizer, load the parameters from *your/gdrive/dir/params.json*;

+3.1.2 Choose, initialize and load the model from *your/gdrive/dir/models/REMI_FD_model_xattn*;

+3.1.3 Load in the model weights *your/gdrive/dir/weights/REMI_weights_xattn*;

+*(when changing an already initialized model to a different model, you must reload the notebook)*

 3.2.
 Select a MIDI file to use as a prompt.
 You can view the plotted piano roll and listen to the loaded file inside the notebook.